andymsnz/ESP32CoffeePID/README.md

-# ESP32CoffeePID - 20221219 latest version
+# ESP32CoffeePID - 20221219 latest tested version

-# Experimental code now has autotune for PID (20221229 version)
+!!!!!!!!!!!
+CAUTION CAUTION CAUTION CAUTION CAUTION CAUTION CAUTION CAUTION !!!!!!!!!!!

+New Mods include changes to your project coffee machine's AC wiring.
+I HIGHLY recommend you don't do this unless you have training, or can be supervised by someone who has.
+AC Voltages do KILL.
+Be careful, triple check every wire, pay particular attention to end CRIMPS, use ferules where needed and route wiring appropriately to avoid strain and avoid direct contact with the boiler and/or water.

+Fitting the water sensor requires cutting the pumop line, using a t-piece.
+Get spare water line, so you can repair / revert if required; FOCUS on the joins and make sure push-fits are fully seated and thread tape is used where approriate to avoid leaks.

+ELECTICITY, HEAT AND WATER UNDER PRESSURE is a dangerous mix.
+Please be careful.

+Saying that, I am not your grandfather!!!
+Learn.
+Go slow, learn, ask for help; check, double check, tripple check; and ideally have someone else check also.

+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+# Experimental code now has autotune for PID, Pump Sensing / Presure control and Nrew Switch detection (20230102 version) | This is a big revision; but will become the main branch once I am able to dial it in a bit more; add details on hardware requirements etc.

-Simple ESP32 based PID controller for espresso machines.
+Simple-ish ESP32 based PID controller for espresso machines.
 Adjustable over wifi using the ESP32 webserver functionality.

 *Inspired by Gagguino; but using the ESP32 platform. https://gaggiuino.github.io/#/ | Go there, build that, be awesome.*

-**[WORK IN PROGRESS]** - *Code has been bench testing on a Gaggia classic, PID functioning well (exp. software version 20221229) and auto-tune has yielded good control of temperature.
+**[WORK IN PROGRESS]** - *Code has been bench testing on a Gaggia classic, PID functioning well (exp. software version 20230102) and auto-tune has yielded good control of temperature; the AC Dimmer PWM has control authority over the water pump.

 *WInstalled into a Gaggia Classic to control boiler temperature for brew (initially).*